FAQs About Snap In Dentures

 Teeth grinding is very common.
 In fact, it’s estimated that approximately 40 million Americans in the U.S. alone grind their teeth at night, accounting for over 1 in 10 people, Business Insider reported.
 That figure could be even higher, maybe significantly so, because many people don’t know they’re doing it (similar to snoring).

 Aside from the fact that teeth grinding can interrupt your quality sleep, bruxism can cause damage to your teeth, including snap-in dentures.
 While these implant-supported overdentures are highly resilient and sturdy, they’re not impervious to damage.
+Implant dentures, including snap-in dentures, are highly resilient but require proper maintenance to avoid damage from bruxism.
 Repeated teeth grinding episodes may cause the upper, lower or both of the dentures to wear or worse yet crack or break in half.

 Bottom line: You can wear your snap-in dentures during your slumber, but can and should don’t go together.
 At least not in this case.
 In short, when the stars come out at night, your snap-in dentures should too.